Radiographic Contrast Agents and Contrast Reactions

 Reactions vary in severity:

-• Mild (eg, cough, itching, nasal congestion)
+• Mild (eg, mild urticaria, itchy throat, nasal congestion)

 • A previous reaction to injected contrast agents